GeorgeXL26/smart-bottle/README.md

 # Penguin Smart Bottle 🐧

-An IoT smart water bottle designed for students who forget to drink water.
+A smart water bottle designed for students who forget to drink water.
 It features a **virtual penguin pet** that grows as you stay hydrated — turning hydration into a game.

 **Target audience**: Students who do not drink water often.